Puddle of Mudd: Famous (2006–2008)

 On October 9, 2007, the band released their third major label record, Famous.
 The first single, "Famous", was released through the band's Myspace page and radio in July before the CD was released.
 It was a #1 single.
 Another track, "Merry Go Round", was released through iTunes before the official release.
 The following single, "Psycho", topped both the Mainstream Rock Tracks and Hot Modern Rock Tracks charts for nine weeks.
 "Livin' on Borrowed Time" and "We Don't Have To Look Back Now" were the final singles released.

 In the spring of 2007, the band went on tour supporting Hinder and Papa Roach on the Door to Dorm tour.

-Their song "Famous" was the WWE One Night Stand 2007 official theme song and was also featured in the video game WWE Smackdown vs Raw 2008, as well as UFC 2009 Undisputed.

-Vol.4 Songs in the Key of Love and Hate (2009–2010)
+Volume 4: Songs in the Key of Love and Hate (2009–2010)

 In 2009, former guitarist Paul Phillips rejoined the band after replacement Christian Stone was let go on good terms.
-Around this time the band recruited Famous producer Brian Howes to begin recording a new record in Vancouver.
-Prior to the new album's release, band members said the album's name would be called 'Jacket on the Rack'.
+Around this time the band recruited Famous producer Brian Howes to begin recording a record in Vancouver.
+Prior to the album's release, band members said the album's name would be called Jacket on the Rack.
 However, it was changed to Volume 4: Songs in the Key of Love & Hate.
-Released on December 8, it has gone on to sell around 100,000 copies.
+Released on December 8, it has sold around 100,000 copies.
 The first single, "Spaceship", was released in October 2009.

 On February 10, 2010, a new song, "Shook Up the World", was released.
 It was written for Team USA for use in the 2010 Winter Olympics.
 All proceeds from the song went to Team USA.
 Although intended for release during the Olympics, the deadline was missed.
 At the beginning of that same year bassist Doug Ardito left the band and was replaced by Jacksonville Burn Season frontman, Damien Starkey.
 They played at the Download Festival, and released their first best of collection, titled Icon, featuring the singles from their first four albums.